vx5/simple-tic-tac-toe/README.md

 #### Design details

-The core logic of the game itself is in the game_logic module, while tictactoe.py handles user interactions.
-Both modules were designed with some degree of modularity, so that they can accommodate potential changes (e.g., different characters to represent players, different board sizes), with some modification.
+Program is designed to accommodate potential changes (e.g., different characters to represent players, different board sizes), with some modification.